balcortex/balcortex.github.io/README.md

 # About Me

 Experienced engineer with expertise in renewable energy systems, data science, and machine learning.
 Developed groundbreaking techniques for optimizing photovoltaic systems' performance, including novel maximum power point tracking methods.
-Proficient in cloud computing services like AWS and Huawei Cloud.
+Proficient in cloud computing services, like Microsoft Azure Cloud and Huawei Cloud services.
 Recently granted an AI certification from Huawei and selected for a fully-funded training program in Hangzhou, China, focusing on cutting-edge AI algorithms.
 Committed to driving sustainable solutions and staying at the forefront of emerging technologies.

 # Work Experience